PascalBod/embedded-systems-for-ML/practice-sessions/15-Queue/README.md

 Import the `15-Queue` project.

 The source code of this project is organized in a way slightly different from the previous projects, in order to be more consistent with Silicon Labs environment.
 The application is no more implemented in `app.c`. `app.c` only calls the application initialization function(s).
-The application initiailization function(s) is/are defined in other files.
+The application initialization function(s) is/are defined in other files.
 Here, as this is still a very simple project, we have only one such other file, `cons_prod.c`.

 Go through these two files, to understand this new architecture.
 Some code is missing, and it's up to you to add it, according to the `TODO` instructions in `cons_prod.c`.